drufball/yosai/_drafts/complications.md

 She came up for air a second later, struggling vainly to close her mouth around all three.

-A few minutes later, every pocket on Denri's person was testing the strength of it's threadbare seams.
-Denri's face was a mess of grease and sticky fruit juices.
+Ten minutes later, every pocket on Denri's person was testing the strength of it's threadbare seams.
+Her face was a mess of grease and sticky fruit juices.
 She smacked her lips and licked her fingers clean.
 She was looking forward to all the stomach aches she was about to have.
 A rare luxury.

-She replaced the last lid and looked around.
-Her belly was full, but she was a bit disappointed.
+Denri replaced the last lid and looked around.
+Her belly was full, but she was disappointed.
 She would have thought infiltrating one of Danzo's lairs would have been more exciting.
 Sure, she was only filching a few days of fancy food.
 But still.
-It had been a bit anticlimactic.
+It felt a bit anticlimactic.

 She'd just have to make some fun for herself.
-Denri dug around in one of her pant pockets, feeling around a handful of dried meat, until she found the bundle of leather she was looking for.
+Denri dug around in one of her pant pockets, navigating around a handful of dried meat, until she found the bundle of leather she was looking for.
 She unrolled the bundle on one of the crates, revealing an assortment of colored chalks.
-Denri picked a few colors and stepped up to the wall, face screwed up in concentration.
+Denri picked a few and stepped up to the wall, face screwed up in concentration.

 She started with her usual calling card.
 A crudely drawn thundercloud with a mocking face and a suggestively placed lightning bolt.
 She had never seen Danzo before, so she drew what she imagined every rich old man looked like and put a name underneath.
-She added white squiggles around Danzo to show him being electrocuted by the phallic lightning.
+She added white squiggles to show him being electrocuted by the phallic lightning.

 She took a step back, framing the drawing between her fingers and admiring her work.
 Denri was no artist, but everyone would get the joke.
 She closed her mouth to stifle a burp, her cheeks puffing out.
 "Thanks for the loot, Danzo buddy."
 She saluted the drawing and turned to the door, pushing against the handle.

 It didn't budge.

-"Ohhhh.
+"Ohhh.
 Right.
 Still locked."

 She didn't worry much.
 It was hard to be upset after such a nice meal.
-Besides, this was not the first time Denri had shifted into a locked room with no way out.
+And this was not the first time Denri had shifted into a locked room with no way out.
 Another opportunity would come along.
 Besides, she still had her plan to throw herself through the door frame.

 Denri did a quick circuit of the room, looking for other doors or windows.
 Nothing.
 She walked back to the door and jammed a hairpin in the lock, twisting it back and forth until the thin metal broke.
 The door remained obstinately closed.
-Obvious ideas exhausted, Denri jumped up onto a food crate and sat with her chin resting on her hands as she stared at the door.
+Obvious ideas exhausted, Denri jumped up onto a food crate and sat with her chin resting on her hands.
+She stared at the door.
 "Hmmm..."

 Denri woke a couple hours later.
 She lay sprawled across the crate, her left arm asleep beneath her body.
 She sat up in a daze, wiping a stream of drool off her cheek.
 What was she doing again?

 "I swear I heard something coming from the storage room."
 The voice came attached to a pair of boots tromping down the hall.

 Right.
-Escaping from the room.
+Escaping.

 "You're always jumping at the wind.
 I didn't hear anything."
 The boots had a friend.

 "Honest!
-It sounded like some kind of growling or something.
-Do you think an animal got in?
+It sounded like some kind of growling or something."
+Denri took a modicum of offense.
+"Do you think an animal got in?
 Boss will kill us if all the food is ruined."
 A warm glow shown through the thick paper walls.
 Two shadows made their way to the storage door.
 It jiggled.

 "See?
 Locked.
 No way an animal got in."